sfarrior/fc_device_stats/README.md

     3. Close the connection and create a Pandas dataframe from the CVS file
     4. Parse the data and present to the user.

-See ./parse_biflow.py -h for full argument list
+User is expected to have root access to the Flow Collectors and root SSH access.

 ## Requirements

-Every 10 minutes, 7x24, my four FCs send data from /lancope/var/sw/today/data/exporter_device_stats.txt to pandas running on a separate redhat unix server.
-If just one field must be chosen as the most important one, it’s the 44th field “Current NetFlow bps” I don’t know what pandas ingestion will look like
-From pandas, there is automation that asks questions via a script that runs on a regular interval and does stuff (like send syslog, send email, populates a web page) according to the result.
+The ability to poll multiple Flow Collectors to determine if particular interfaces have a change in status, that might indicate something has gone wrong either hardware or software.

+Each FC updates: ```/lancope/var/sw/today/data/exporter_device_stats.txt``` every 1 to 5 minutes, therefore on a retry interval that should be configurable, poll these files to see what the NetFlow BPS per interface is.
+As flows can move from one FC to another, aggregate the data and see if a particular interface is reporting zero bytes.

-Define “down” as : =0 in the Current NetFlow bps field Define “up” as: >0 in the Current NetFlow bps field What exporter+interface has gone down in the last 10 minutes?
+Define “down” as: == 0 in the Current NetFlow bps field Define “up” as: > 0 in the Current NetFlow bps field

+Information to provide:

+- What exporter+interface has gone down in the last 10 minutes?
-When netflow moves from one FC to another, it’ll start reporting as zero on the old one and >0 on the new one.
+- When netflow moves from one FC to another, it’ll start reporting as zero on the old one and >0 on the new one.
 Ignore the zero bps reported from the old FC.
-What exporter+interface has come back up in the last 10 minutes?
+- What exporter+interface has come back up in the last 10 minutes?
-What is the cumulative down time for any given exporter+interface in the last month?
+- What is the cumulative down time for any given exporter+interface in the last month?
-What is the cumulative down time for all our exporter+interfaces in the last month?
+- What is the cumulative down time for all our exporter+interfaces in the last month?

+In addition:

+- Write the code in a way that is easily expandable for future requirements.
+- Provide the configuration in a human readible manner (like YAML for example).
+- Dockerize the application for installation ease.
+- Provide persistent logging.
+- Provide the ability to send logs to a log server.

 ## Install environment

+### PIP

-### Upgrade pip3
+#### Upgrade pip3

     python3 -m pip install --upgrade pip

-### Install Virtual Env
+#### Install Virtual Env

     pip3 install virtualenv

-### Create a python3 virtual environment
+#### Create a python3 virtual environment

     virtualenv -p python3 fc_device_stats

-### Activate virtual env
+#### Activate virtual env

     source fc_device_stats/bin/activate

-### Install requirements
+#### Install requirements

     cd ~/fc_device_stats
     pip3 install -r requirements.txt

-## Docker
+### Docker

-### Build the docker image
+#### Build the docker image

 Install docker in your environment

     docker build -t rwellum/fc_device_stats .

+**Note this step is for the tool creator.**

+#### Push to dockerhub

+Note this will change to the permenant home in the future.

+    docker push rwellum/fc_device_stats

+**Note this step is for the tool creator.**

-### Run the docker image
+#### Run the docker image

-Note: edit config_working.yaml first
+Working assumption is that user has docker installed and can run a simple container like:

+    docker run hello-world

+**If this fails, stop and fix your docker installation.**

+**Note: edit config_working.yaml to add your retry interval and FC's information.**

     docker run \
     -it --rm \